nymag/gulp-folder-changed/README.md

 # Usage

-Pass this into something like [gulp-ignore](https://github.com/robrich/gulp-ignore) to pass through all files in a folder if one of those files has changed.
+Pass this into something like [gulp-ignore](https://github.com/robrich/gulp-ignore) to pass through all files in a folder if any of those files has changed.

 To match against a single file, pass in the file path: